So many teeth, so little time. Sure, a hygienist cleans them – but there’s so much more. Play a vital role in patient health.

 • Admission

-• Learn more about the Madison College experience and get help with the admissions process
+Need help?
+Learn more about the Madison College experience and get support with your application.

 Additional Notes

-Students are required to meet the current admission and petition requirements.
+Students are required to meet the current admission requirements, academic preparedness requirements, and complete the declaration process.
 Requirements are subject to change based on updates to accreditation requirements or Madison College program assessment data.

 apply for admission